 Climate-related risks and opportunities

 Understanding climate change and associated climate risks is fundamental to future-proofing the Tele2 business.
 Through the implementation of the Task Force on Climate-related Financial Disclosures’ reporting recommendations, we have made available to stakeholders our current knowledge about the climate risks and opportunities most material to us.

 Reducing our climate impact to lead in sustainability

 Tele2 has set an ambition to lead in sustainability.
 To achieve this, we launched a new sustainability strategy in 2021 that includes Advance circular economy to combat climate change as one of its four focus areas.
 We have also set one of the most ambitious Science-Based Targets to date for greenhouse gas emissions reduction for any telco in the world.

 It is important for us to remain a leading operator.
 This means we not only need to mitigate our contribution to climate change, but we must also understand the impact that climate change is having and can have on our business.
-To that end, we are reporting for the first time on climate risks following the recommendations of the Task Force on Climate-related Financial Disclosures - TCFD.
+To that end, we are reporting on climate risks following the recommendations of the Task Force on Climate-related Financial Disclosures - TCFD.
 This follows our ambition to tackle climate change as manifested in the adoption and approval of our Science-Based Targets in line with the 1.5°C target.

 Summarizing the implications of climate change on Tele2